jadonvanyo/resi.ai/README.md

 #### Enter API:
 This is the page the user is redirected to after registering for the first time.
 The webpage will give the user a explanation on how to set up their OpenAI API key and at the bottom of the page, it provides the user an input box to enter the API key they have generated.
 If the user clicks the "Enter API Key" button, the website will send a request for the api_key function from the Flask backend.
 The Flask backend will determine whether to return an error or encrypt and update the user's OpenAI API Key in the resi.db database with the encrypted key, and dynamically update the webpage using AJAX to display an alert message below the submit button showing what was wrong or that the API Key was successfully updated.
 The user can update their API Key at any time from this page.

-#### Price Estimator:
-This feature allows the user to estimate how much a particular tailored resume will cost them.
-This page gives the user a text box to enter the job description and their resume (if they have already entered the resume in the Account, this will autofill).
-When the user clicks the "Get Price Estimate" button, the Flask backend will fill in the resume and job description to an example template of roughly what it would expect the input and output prompts to be and use OpenAI's API to count the number of tokens used.
-It then multiplies the number of tokens of the output and input by the current market rate, and renders a new template for the user displaying the expected price.
-The API call to count the tokens will only cost one token itself, making it a trivial cost.

 #### Tailored Cover Letter
 This feature allows the user to create a complete or partial cover letter for their target job.
 There are options to choose if the user wants a full or partial cover letter with information icons that display tooltips when hovered over.
 The user is prompted to enter their current/previous job title, target job title, target company, target job description, and an existing resume.
 When the user selects the "Submit Cover Letter" button, the website uses AJAX to update the web page to show a loading indicator and send a request for the `tailor_cover_letter` function from the Flask backend.
 The Flask backend will determine whether to return an error or use OpenAI's API to return a cover letter tailored to the user's inputs and dynamically update the page to display the tailored cover letter using JavaScript.